-Day 18: Castrojeriz to Boadilla del Camino (19.2km) or Fromista (25.2km) Start your walk with a steep climb out of Castrojeriz and onto the Meseta, but never fear there is a downhill slope on the other side.
+Start your walk with a steep climb out of Castrojeriz and onto the Meseta, but never fear there is a downhill slope on the other side.
 Again today's walking will see you with little shade on dusty tracks with few water stops, so make sure you take precautions.

-About 7 km into your walk you come across the small village of Itero de la Vega with a population of only 190.
+About 7km into your walk you come across the small village of Itero de la Vega with a population of only 190.
 After Itero de la Vega you will pass over the Canal Pisuerga with a gentle incline before descending into Boadilla del Camino.

-Boadilla del Camino originally had a population of over 2,000 and once served the multiple pilgrim hospitals, however the population is now a mere 200.
+Boadilla del Camino originally had a population of over 2,000 and once served the multiple pilgrim hospitals.
+The population is now a mere 200.
 You may be staying in Boadilla or continuing on to Fromista.